Where do I begin the application process?

 Who should I contact if I have other questions?

-For general admissions questions, applicants can contact scrappy says at https://scrappysays.unt.edu/s/.
+For general admissions questions, applicants can contact gograd@unt.edu or to schedule an appointment at https://admissions.unt.edu/ways-to-connect.
 For department-specific questions, email Dr. Janice Hauge at ECON-GradAdvising@unt.edu. (top)